Where is Firefly Sunset Resort?

 What about grocery shopping?

 Hope Town does offer a small grocery along with liquor stores.
-However, if your stay will be a week, it’s suggested that you shop at the grocery in Marsh Harbour to pick up what you will need.
+However, if your stay will be a week, it’s suggested that you shop at the grocery in Marsh Harbour at Maxwell’s or Abaco Groceries to pick up what you will need.
 We do offer concierge services like grocery shopping, but you will need to provide a list to us prior to your arrival.
-More on concierge services here.

 Once in Hope Town, what mode of transport do we use?

 Since Elbow Cay is a small island, visitors use golf carts to get around the island.
 We can arrange golf cart rentals for you.
 In the Bahamas, vehicles drive on the left side of the road.
-You can also use bikes.
+You can also use bikes, which can be rented at Hope Town Canvas/The Bike Shop.

 I’ve tried calling the resort or Firefly Bar & Grill but no one is answering the telephone.
 Why?

 Every so often, our electricity on the island is hindered by weather and reasons unknown, leaving our phone system to also go down with the electricity.
 Trust us, we’re not ignoring you.
 We want to hear from you.
-In case you run into the situation where you need information and our phone lines are down, please contact us via email at email@example.com.
-Also note, as much as we love getting messages via our Facebook page or Twitter direct message, we want to make sure you get the help you need immediately, so please email us if it is urgent in any way.
-It may take us up to 24 hours to return messages from social media.
+In case you run into the situation where you need information and our phone lines are down, please contact us via email at firstname.lastname@example.org.
+Also note, as much as we love getting messages via our Facebook and Instagram direct messages, we want to make sure you get the help you need immediately, so please email us if it is urgent in any way.